ThunderSpark91/Pokemon-IV-Breeding-Probability-Calculator/README.md

 What I learned:
 **In progress**
 -How to use clases to fill in Datagrids.
+-How to use classes to create custom Functions and make value's go trhough them.
+-How to translate different format of value's into another format.

 -How to translate different value's into different string formats -